Porichthys notatus: Predators

 It is eaten by seals, sea lions, otters, mink, crustaceans, fish, etc. This fish is an important prey for the bald eagle in some coastal areas, being the most common food provided to eaglets by their parents in one study on Vancouver Island.
-This is a concern, however, because this fish has been found to contain relatively high levels of contaminants, such as dioxins.
+This is a concern, as this fish has been found to contain relatively high levels of contaminants, such as dioxins.
 It is also prey for the northwestern crow, the glaucous-winged gull, and the great blue heron.

 P. notatus is host to the parasitic copepods Lepeophtheirus remiopsis and Hamaticolax prolixus.

 Conservation

 P. notatus is not a threatened species.
 It is widespread and apparently not in decline.